finger-monkey/ReID_Adversarial_Defense/README.md

 [3] In line 21, if you write “LGPR(0.4)”, you can verify the LGPR method; if you write “T.RandomGrayscale(0.05)”, you can verify the GGPR method; if you write “Fuse_RGB_Gray_Sketch()”, you can verify the Multi-Modal Defense method.

-The pictures below are for your reference only:

 Just in case, due to torch version issues, you may also need to replace lines 174-179 in "reid-strong-baseline/modeling/baseline.py" with the following code: